Guanfacine in sustained release form was approved in 2015 and entered the market in 2016 with an indication for ADHD in children and adolescents.

 -

-Predictor of good outcomes with MPH monotherapy, guanfacine monotherapy, and MPH/guanfacine combination medication
+Predictor for good results with MPH monotherapy, guanfacine monotherapy and MPH/guanfacine combination medication

 -

-Predictor of good outcomes with MPH monotherapy, guanfacine monotherapy, and MPH/guanfacine combination medication
+Predictor for good results with MPH monotherapy, guanfacine monotherapy and MPH/guanfacine combination medication

 -

-- Stronger modulations during encoding and retrieval predictor of good outcomes with MPH monotherapy and guanfacine monotherapy
+- Stronger modulations during encoding and retrieval predictor for good results with MPH monotherapy and guanfacine monotherapy

 -